tvph/flask-blog/README.md

 - `python-dotenv`

 ## How to use?

-* First: Run `pipenv run python manage.py db init` to start migrating database.
+- First: Run `pipenv run python manage.py db init` or `flask db init`to start initializing migrations database.
-* Then: Run `pipenv run python manage.py db migrate` to migrate.
+- Then: Run `pipenv run python manage.py db migrate` or `flask db migrate` to migrate.
-* Run: Run `pipenv run python manage.py db upgrade` to apply the migrations to the database.
+- Run: Run `pipenv run python manage.py db upgrade` or `flask db upgrade` to apply the migrations to the database.
-* Finally: Run `pipenv run python manage.py runserver` to run this application locally.
+- Finally: Run `pipenv run python manage.py runserver` or `flask run` to run this application locally.
-* Or you can deploy to [heroku](https://heroku.com)
+- Or you can deploy to [heroku](https://heroku.com)